 Michael Yaziji is a professor of Strategy and Leadership.
 Professor Yaziji's holds a PhD in Management and Strategy (with an emphasis in Nonmarket Strategy) from INSEAD.
 He holds a second PhD in Analytic Philosophy (with an emphasis in Ethics, Ontology and Epistemology) from the University of California.

 Believing deeply in integrating multiple academic and practical perspectives, Professor Yaziji is author of award-winning books and articles and talks on a wide range of topics including: race-to-the-top strategies, new capitalism based on governance changes, NGO-Corporate relations, cross-sectoral ecosystem business models, personal leadership, and ethics.

-Recognized as a world-expert on NGO-corporate relations, he has published widely on the topic including a seminal, award-winning book and in journals such Harvard Business Review.
+Recognized as a world-leading expert on NGO-corporate relations, he has published widely on the topic including a seminal, award-winning book (Cambridge University Press) and in academic and managerial journals such Harvard Business Review.
 His survey on NGO campaigns against corporations is the world's largest and most comprehensive.

-An American national with global exposure, Professor Yaziji has lived in Italy, France, Saudi Arabia, and Switzerland
+An American and Swiss national, Professor Yaziji has spent most of his life as an expat global citizen, having lived in Italy, France, Saudi Arabia, and Switzerland, and the United States.